 Trout In The Classroom

-With the over 90 locations signed up for 2015-16, we're hoping to line up an increased number of volunteers this year to support the institutions that will have in the Classroom programs.
-It looks like there will be 28 TIC installations in Montgomery County, 20 in Frederick, 8 in Howard, 3 in Carroll, around 20 in Baltimore, Anne Arundel and Harford plus several in Allegany, Charles, Prince Georges and Garrett counties as well as the District of Columbia.
-This year we are serving elementary, middle and high schools as well as 2 college programs and we expect that more than 3,000 students will receive and incubate fertilized Kamloops rainbow trout eggs, hatch and raise the trout in their classroom aquariums and then release the fingerlings into local streams.
+With the over 90 locations in the Mid Atlantic raising trout in classrooms in 2016-17, we're hoping to line up an increased number of volunteers this year to support the teachers and students as they get ready to release their fingerlings into streams and rivers.
+It looks like there will be 20 TIC installations in Montgomery County, 20 in Frederick, 9 in Howard, 3 in Carroll, around 20 in Baltimore, Anne Arundel and Harford plus several in Allegany, Charles, Prince Georges and Garrett counties as well as the District of Columbia.
+This year we are serving elementary, middle and high schools as well as 2 college programs and we expect that more than 3,000 students will be impacted by the program.
+These students have received and incubated fertilized Kamloops rainbow trout eggs, hatched and raised the trout in their classroom aquariums and are now ready to release the fingerlings into local streams.
 Through TIC they learn to appreciate the importance of cold clean water and environmental stewardship.
 Volunteers are needed to take part in any or all of the following activities:

 Phone: (443) 610-7850